SFort/Fabrication/README.md

 as that is not the point of this branch
 #Dropped Features:

-(Honestly most are a easy port but i wanna play fabrication 1.17 within the day)
+lots are a easy port but i wanna play fabrication 1.17 within the day some of these ware removed at whim because there was a wierd resource pack / Entity tick crash so yes few of these are deffinatly perfectly functional and removed

+- sync_attacker_yaw
+- alt_absorption_sound
+- legible_sign
+- legacy_command_syntax
 - old_lava
 - disable_bees
 - classic_block_drops